Staff Guide: This is a quick guide to finding and preparing your courses for the next academic year, including a new course checklist.

 Create a Class Teams | Do you want to use Microsoft Teams for teaching and collaboration?
 Use the Microsoft Teams integration tool to create a Teams site associated with your Blackboard course.
 This will create a “Class Team” and will keep the student Team membership in sync with Blackboard/Banner enrolments.
 Guide: Creating and using a Class Teams |

-Programme leads checklist
+Programme Leads’ checklist

 Checklist | Guides |

-Request a Programme course | Programme Courses can be used for information sharing and community-building at a programme level.
+Request a new Programme course | Programme Courses can be used for information sharing and community-building at a programme level.
 Create a Blackboard Programme Course to hold programme-level information and communication and create a sense of community.
 Student enrolments are automatically synced with Banner to enrol students on the correct programme code into the course.
 Guide: Request a Programme Course |

 If you only have time to do three things…